-Tust outside are seats, where a teacher sits to expound the doctrine of buddhism, and native musicians are also in attendance with drums and tom-The great majority of these toms. singhalese people are followers of the LORD BUDDHA, and whether it be their natural disposition or the elevating \$40. character of His teachings, they certainly seem a happy, contented people.
+One by one the worshipers stepped up and presented their simple flower In the passage-way above, a line of offerings, though one or two brought er sits to expound the doctrine of buddhism, and native musicians are also The great majority of these een. toms. singhalese people are followers of the LORD BUDDHA, and whether it be their natural disposition or the elevating \$40. character of His teachings, they certainly seem a happy, contented people.